emmampakarinen/Systems-programming-and-business-analytics-projects/README.md

 # Projects
-Some of the projects I've made mainly at school.
+Some of the projects I've done.
+There are a couple data visualization with Python -programs and some system programming projects with C as well.